Workers' Party of Social Justice: History

 The party was formed in 2004 and received less than 1% of the vote in its first election, but shortly afterwards attracted significant media attention for organizing riots in quarters of Litvínov with a significant Roma population.
 The party gained subsequent publicity by organizing a march against LGBT people in Tábor.

-In spring 2009 a petition by the Czech Government to ban the Workers' Party was dismissed by the Czech Supreme Administrative Court, with the presiding judge ruling that the applicant had not provided sufficient evidence, in what was seen as a botched application.
+In March 2009 a petition by the Czech Government to ban the Workers' Party was dismissed by the Czech Supreme Administrative Court, with the presiding judge ruling that the applicant had not provided sufficient evidence, in what was seen as a botched application.
 Following violent attacks against Czech minorities by far-right extremists, such as the Vítkov arson attack of 2009, the government filed a more detailed petition for the ban.
 After discussion by the Czech Supreme Court in January and February 2010, the party was banned, marking the first instance of a party being banned for its ideology in the modern history of the Czech Republic.
 The party was transformed into a "Party of Citizens of the Czech Republic", and the renamed as the Workers' Party of Social Justice, retaining its program with small adjustments.